-Benefit Description You pay Treatment therapies (cont.)
-High Option Standard Option • Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy \$25 per office visit to a Primary Care Physician. \$25 per office visit to a Primary Care Physician.
+Donafit Dagawintian Von von Benefit Description You pay Treatment therapies (cont.)
+Standard Option Intravenous (IV)/Infusion Therapy - Home IV and antibiotic therapy Applied Behavior Analysis (ABA) - Children with autism spectrum disorder \$25 per office visit to a Primary Care Physician.
+No deductible. \$50 per office visit to a Specialist.
 No deductible.
-Applied Behavior Analysis (ABA) Therapy for Autism Spectrum Disorder \$50 per office visit to a Specialist. \$50 per office visit to a Specialist.
-No deductible.
-Nothing per visit during a covered inpatient admission.
-20% coinsurance during a covered inpatient admission.
-IV or oral specialty drugs are covered under the specialty prescription drug benefit.
-See page 56.
-IV or oral specialty drugs are covered under the specialty prescription drug benefit.
-See page 56.
-Physical, Occupational and Speech therapies High Option Standard Option A combined total of 60 visits per condition per calendar year for the outpatient services of each of \$50 per office/outpatient visit. \$50 per office/outpatient visit.
-No deductible. the following:qualified physical therapists Nothing per visit during a covered inpatient admission.
-20% coinsurance per covered inpatient admission. occupational therapists - • qualified speech therapists Note: We only cover therapy when a provider: • orders the care Inpatient rehabilitation services are covered under the Extended care benefits/skilled nursing facility benefits/rehabilitation benefits heading of Section 5 (c).
-Services provided by a hospital or other facility, and ambulance services on page 46.
+25% coinsurance during a covered inpatient admission, Deductible Applies IV or oral specialty drugs are covered under the specialty prescription drug benefit.
+See page 57.
+Physical,Occupational and Speech therapies Standard Option A combined total of 60 visits per condition per calendar year for the outpatient services of each of the following: \$25 per office visit to a Primary Care Physician.
+No deductible. \$50 per office visit to a Specialist.
+No deductible. qualified physical therapists 25% coinsurance during a covered inpatient admission, occupational therapists Deductible Applies qualified speech therapists Note: We only cover therapy when a provider: • orders the care Inpatient rehabilitation services are covered under the Extended care benefits/skilled nursing facility benefits/rehabilitation benefits heading of Section 5 (c).
+Services provided by a hospital or other facility, and ambulance services on page 48.
 Not covered: All charges.
-All charges. • Long-term rehabilitative therapy Exercise programs Phase III cardiac rehabilitation Hearing services (testing, treatment, and supplies) High Option Standard Option External Hearing Aids All charges over the \$750 maximum benefit for hearing aids/devices every three years.
-All charges over the \$750 maximum benefit for hearing aids/devices every three years. • Screening and testing services for hearing aids All charges over the \$100 maximum benefit for screening and testing services for a hearing aid every three years.
-All charges over the \$100 maximum benefit for screening and testing services for a hearing aid every three years.
-No deductible.
-Not covered: All charges All charges Hearing services that are not shown as covered
+Long-term rehabilitative therapy Exercise programs Phase III cardiac rehabilitation Hearing services (testing, treatment, and supplies) Standard Option External Hearing Aids All charges over the \$750 maximum benefit for hearing aids/devices every three years.
+Screening and testing services for hearing aids All charges over the \$100 maximum benefit for screening and testing services for a hearing aid every three years.
+Not covered: All charges Hearing services that are not shown as covered

-Benefit Description You pay Vision services (testing, treatment, and supplies) High Option Standard Option • One pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) \$50 per vision exam \$50 per vision exam.
+Benefit Description You pay Vision services (testing, treatment, and supplies) Standard Option One pair of eyeglasses or contact lenses to correct an impairment directly caused by accidental ocular injury or intraocular surgery (such as for cataracts) \$50 per vision exam.
 No deductible.
 Annual eye refractions and exams Note: See Preventive care, children for eye exams for children.
 Not covered: All charges.
-All charges. • Eyeglasses or contact lenses, and contact lens fittings except as shown above • Eye exercises and orthoptics • Radial keratotomy and other refractive surgery Foot care High Option Standard Option • Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease such as dislates. \$25 per office visit to a Primary Care Physician. \$25 per office visit to a Primary Care Physician.
-No deductible. disease, such as diabetes.
-See Orthopedic and prosthetic devices for information on podiatric shoe inserts \$50 per office visit to a Specialist. \$50 per office visit to a Specialist.
-No deductible.
-Not covered: All charges.
-All charges. • Cutting, trimming or removal of corns, calluses or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and prosthetic devices High Option Standard Option Artificial limbs and eyes 20% coinsurance.
-20% coinsurance.
-Stump hose • Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy • Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome • Internal prosthetic devices, such as artificial joints, pacemakers and surgically implanted breast implant following mastectomy.
-Custom molded foot orthotics Lumbosacral supports
+Eyeglasses or contact lenses, and contact lens fittings except as shown above All charges.
+Eye exercises and orthoptics Radial keratotomy and other refractive surgery Foot care Standard Option Routine foot care when you are under active treatment for a metabolic or peripheral vascular disease, such as diabetes. \$25 per office visit to a Primary Care Physician \$50 per office visit to a Specialist See Orthopedic and prosthetic devices for information on podiatric shoe inserts Not covered: All charges.
+Cutting, trimming or removal of corns, calluses or the free edge of toenails, and similar routine treatment of conditions of the foot, except as stated above • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) Orthopedic and prosthetic devices Standard Option Artificial limbs and eyes 25% coinsurance, Deductible Applies Stump hose Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy • Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome Internal prosthetic devices, such as artificial joints, pacemakers and surgically implanted breast implant following mastectomy.
+Custom molded foot orthotics • Lumbosacral supports Orthopedic and prosthetic devices - continued on next page